Information for researchers with research or projects involving human participants.

-Flinders University reviews human ethics applications in line with the National Statement on Ethical Conduct in Human Research 2007 (Updated 2018).
+Researchers, including students, who wish to undertake research involving human participants, must obtain human research ethics approval before commencing the studies.
+Flinders University reviews human research ethics applications in line with the National Statement on Ethical Conduct in Human Research 2007 (updated 2018).

-- (b) participants or data accessed through a site controlled by SA Health, an application will need to be submitted to one of the SA Health Human Research Ethics Committees (HRECs) listed on the SA Health Human Research Ethics Committee List webpage.
+- (b) participants or data accessed through a site controlled by SA Health, an application will need to be submitted to one of the SA Health Human Research Ethics Committees (HRECs) listed on the SA Health Human Research Ethics Committee webpage.

 Approvals from NHMRC registered Human Research Ethics Committees will be accepted by Flinders University via the HREC Cross-Institutional Approval Form in ResearchNow Ethic.